suzyido7/zone_manager/README.md

 ```

 ## Installation
+create a new venv and copy all the files and folders there.
-the project is using flask which needs to be installed
+the project is using flask which needs to be installed:
 ```bash
 pip install Flask
 pip install flask-cors